 When I’m thirsty in Indonesia, the first thing I look for on the menu is a fresh young coconut.
-There’s really nothing that beats the clean, pure, and completely satisfying thirst quench that happens when the delicious juice fills your mouth.
+There’s really nothing that beats the clean, pure, and completely satisfying thirst quench that happens when this deliciously clear juice fills your mouth, you feel every single pore of your body opening up, drinking it in with gratitude.
 It’s a bit of a norm where I’m from, like in the same way that in a restaurant in the US you ask for an orange juice, if I’m in Indonesia at a local restaurant, I ask for a coconut.

 There are so many uses for a coconut, but 3 main components we all talk about: the Oil, Water, Milk… do you know the difference in their health benefits?
 I’m curious myself!

 This is the water found in the young coconut before it ripens into the coconut meat itself.
 Coconut water has a slightly sweet taste (so not sugar-free,) contains about 94% water and very little fat.
-It also contains electrolytes – important in helping your body maintain its proper fluid balance.
-It contains potassium, magnesium, sodium, and calcium, so next time you want to reach for that Gatorade, if coconut water is handy at the store, try for that instead!
-Last but not least, coconut water contains antioxidants that fight free radicals and hormone called cytokinins which help with anti-aging, so it’s a great overall health beverage that only has 45 calories a cup!
+It also contains natural electrolytes – important in helping your body maintain its proper fluid balance.
+It contains potassium, magnesium, sodium, and calcium, so next time, instead of reaching for that Gatorade, if coconut water is handy at the store, try that instead!
+Last but not least, coconut water contains antioxidants that fight free radicals and a hormone called cytokinins which help with anti-aging, so it’s a great overall health beverage that only has 46 calories per cup!

 EASY HOLIDAY RECIPE

 So – coconut is an all year treat – and my current obsession perfect for holidays – making my own coconut milk pumpkin spice latte!
 How?
 SUPER EASY:

 Combine 2 teaspoons of pumpkin puree from a can (like what you make pumpkin pies out of with 1 teaspoon of agave/sweetener and a pinch of cinnamon.
 Stir.